latex3/babel/docs/guides/locale-hindi.md

 \end{document}
 ```
 ![](../media/hindi-sample-luatex.png)

+(In versions <24.14 you should activate explicitly the Harfbuzz
+renderer.)

 It works with `xetex`, too, with a similar output, but with this engine
 there is no need the set the renderer (it’s always Harfbuzz).